OctopusDeploy/blog/blog/2018-10/selenium/22-the-ticketmonster-test/the-ticketmonster-test.md

 ---
-title: Selenium Series - The TicketMonster test
+title: "Selenium series: The TicketMonster test"
-description: In this post we learn how to test a real world Java web application.
+description: In this post, we learn how to test a real world Java web application.
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2018-10-01